Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 However, Jason was told by Jet Airways to sit down with SBI Caps Limited, which was leading the resolution plan for the carrier.

-Jason claims to have written to Jet Airways’ lenders but never receiving any reply in return.
+Jason claims to have written to Jet Airways’ lenders but never received any reply in return.
 He later wrote to Jet Airways’ CEO, Vinay Dube, about the proposal to purchase a stake in the airline.
 Jason said he was provided with contacts of SBI to get in touch with.
-He is also in talks with other Indian entrepreneurs and investors for financing his bid for a controlling stake in Jet Airways.
+He was also in talks with other Indian entrepreneurs and investors for financing his bid for a controlling stake in Jet Airways.

 On 18 October 2020, the lenders of Jet Airways approved the resolution plan submitted by UK-based Kalrock Capital and UAE-based entrepreneur Murari Lal Jalan to revive and operate Jet Airways.